skymandr/dotfiles/i3/README.md

 `xkb-switch` has a few other nice features.

 For the `blurlock` I did not use the `i3lock-fancy` package, since that didn't play well with suspending the machine on closing the lid.
-Instead I adapted a script from @veikman; see the `scripts` folder in the root of this repository.
+Instead I adapted a script from @veikman; see the `scripts` folder.

 To get the media buttons to work I used `playerctl` by @acrisci (https://github.com/acrisci/playerctl).